 The King of Broadway fast becoming the King of Fashion?
 You love to see it.
 O. Harris (not O’Harris!) uses every occasion to chew the scenery in the best way possible.
 A Thom Browne skirt with a dolphin-print blazer and the coveted Gucci Horsebit Orgasmique Leather Tote Bag?
 Move, I’m salivating.

 Emma Corrin in LOEWE on IG

 When Corrin’s stylist Harry Lambert decided to do an IG carousel of what would have been Corrin’s The Crown red carpet looks I wept.
 Wept for what could have been, but mostly wept for the beauty: Nensi Dojaka, 16ARLINGTON, Rejina Pyo, Christopher Kane and this, my favorite, courtesy of LOEWE.
 A true stunner.

 Wendy Williams in Telfar on “The Wendy Williams Show”

-The designer of thewith the talk show host that is the moment?
-This pairing, courtesy fo stylist , understood the assignment.
+The designer of the moment with the talk show host that is the moment?
+This pairing, courtesy fo stylist Willie Sinclair III, understood the assignment.